 A wholly successful endeavour.

-To cut a long story short (*shakes angry fist at CitiLink and their cycle-unfriendly policies)(*HUGE thanks to Stagecoach who know how to treat their customers*) we had to disassemble our bikes and wrap them in layers of black bin bags and duct tape before we were allowed to put them in the underbus storage on the CitiLink bus.
-The bashing about underneath has caused some damage to the gear derailer and it doesn’t work any more.
-Tweaking has made it worse and now the bike is unrideable.
+To cut a long story short (*shakes angry fist at CitiLink and their cycle-unfriendly policies)(*HUGE thanks to Stagecoach who know how to treat their customers*), we had to disassemble our bikes and wrap them in layers of black bin bags and duct tape before we were allowed to put them in the under bus storage on the CitiLink bus.
+The bashing about underneath has caused damage to the gear derailer, and it doesn’t work any more.
+Tweaking has made it worse, and now the bike is unrideable.
 It’s got a date with the Shetland Community Bike Project today, so I should hopefully be back on the road soon!

 Pictured above, our youngest son (age 7), taking a muffin break while trying his best to fix the derailer for me, bless his cotton socks.

-The generous sized muffin (we all like a big breakfast muffin, right?) are incredibly soft and moist with little bursts of blueberry throughout.
-The cinnamon scented streusel topping adds a lovely crunch texture and appetite stimulating aroma to the muffin.
+These generous-sized muffins (we all like a big breakfast muffin, right?) are incredibly soft and moist, with little bursts of blueberry throughout.
+The cinnamon-scented streusel topping adds a lovely crunch texture and appetite-stimulating aroma to the muffin.

-All in all, they’re a pretty fantastic muffin if I do say so myself, and they didn’t last long in our house!
+They’re fantastic muffins, if I say so myself, and they didn’t last long in our house!